 Mark out five temporary shelters between the two ends of the play area.
 Organize the troop into predators and prey - one predator for every five prey.
 Prey animals pin a life on the right shoulder.
 Predators tie on neckerchiefs.

 During each round, prey must collect food tokens and bring them to their permanent shelter.
-They may bring only one token each trip.
+They may bring only one token for each trip.
 Predators must capture at least two prey animals by tearing a life from the shoulder.
 Captured prey go to the prey cemetery on the sidelines.
-Prey are safe from capture when standing in the permanent or any of the temporary shelters, but predators may go anywhere else in the play area.
-Prey have one other defensive option.
-They may freeze whenever a predator approaches within two metres.
+Prey is safe from capture when standing in the permanent or any of the temporary shelters, but predators may go anywhere else in the play area.
+Prey has one other defensive option.
+They may freeze whenever a predator approaches within two meters.
 In the freeze position, the only things prey may move are eyelids.
 As long as a prey animal remains frozen, a predator may not capture him.
 Once the prey moves. it is open season.